ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/clone-sample-repo.md

 First, you must clone the sample repo that contains the necessary files to get started.

-To do this, run the bellow command in your terminal:
+To do this, run the command below in your terminal:

 ```xml
 git clone https://github.com/wedeploy/tutorial-hosting.git